open-sauced/docs/docs/opensauced-packages/semantic-release.md

 ## Description

-The `npm` package `@open-sauced/semantic-release-conventional-config` is designed to help `npm` packages auto-release to `npm` or `ghcr` registries while generating github releases and changelog using conventional commit convention.
+The `npm` package `@open-sauced/semantic-release-conventional-config` is designed to help `npm` packages auto-release to `npm` or [`ghcr`](https://ghcr.io) registries while generating GitHub releases and changelog using conventional commit convention.

-Version 2 supports alpha and beta pre-releases using coresponding branches.
+Version 2 supports alpha and beta pre-releases using corresponding branches.

 ## Dependencies